List of accidents and incidents involving the Boeing B-52 Stratofortress: 1974

 On 8 February, a "G" model (tail number 58‑0174) from the 744th Bombardment Squadron, 456th Bombardment Wing, out of Beale AFB, California crashed shortly after takeoff on a night training mission.
 Just after liftoff, during the initial climb, the airplane went out of control, inverted, and crashed in an explosion.
 A crew member was seriously injured while all others were killed.
-Few days later, the only survivor died from his injuries.
+A few days later, the only survivor died from his injuries.

 On 30 May, a B-52H (tail number 60-0006) with 34th Bombardment Squadron crashed on the Wright Patterson AFB runway during a Ground-controlled approach landing.
 On final approach, the airplane went out of control and crashed in a field.
 All seven crew members were rescued while the aircraft was destroyed.
 The investigation showed that the rudder and elevator failed causing a loss of control.

 On 12 December, a B-52D (tail number 55‑0058) from the 43rd Strategic Wing, Andersen AFB, Guam, experienced an instrument malfunction followed by a loss of control and a structural failure.
 The crew was completing a night training mission.
 While returning the airbase, control was lost and the airplane crashed into the sea about 7 mi southeast of the airfield.
 Four crew members died while two others were rescued.
 The aircraft sank and was lost.
 The aircraft had already survived being hit by three SA-2 surface-to-air missiles over Vietnam on 13/14 January, 1974, but the plane was able to make it back to U-Tapao, Thailand.